-A very dense market
+A dense application market

 Necessity does not always free us from the embarrassment of choice

-However, the range of management applications has developed enormously: it has become specialized, verticalized and has grown considerably.
+However, the range of management applications has developed enormously: it has become specialized, or verticalized and has grown considerably.

 The market with the largest number of proposals remains that of CRM (Customer Relationship Management) for which there are nearly 700 different solutions on the market according to G2.

 A market that is also growing rapidly, according to Grand View Research forecasts.

 In other areas, specialized solutions are also multiplying around the needs of human resources, project management, finance, logistics…

 Choose based on relevant criteria, including user experience